madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ### Name variables after what they represent
 - Not the type
 - Do not use abbreviations, generally
-- It is OK to use abbreviations that are
+- It is OK to use abbreviations or short names that are
   * Commonly known and unambigous in the business field
   * Loop index variables (i, j, k...)
   * Limited to a very small scope